boyac/pyArchive/regression-analysis/panel_regression/ARPU/README.md

-## ARPU - Estimating Average Revenue Per User
+## ARPU - Estimating Average Revenue Per User in a given timeframe
-- ARPU = Total Revenue / Total # of Active Users
+- ARPU = Total Revenue / Total # of Subscribers
-- Total Revenue = # of Installs * Retention Rate * Predicted Revenue per User
+- Total Revenue = # of Installs * Retention Rate * Predicted Daily Revenue per User * Estimated # of Days

 #### Assumptions:
 in a given timeframe